-78 (MS).
-Retrospective tax legislation should only be permitted in limited circumstances which are spelt out in detail.
+96 (MS).
+Retrospective tax legislation should only be permitted in limited circumstances which are spelt out in detail (and that respect the rule of law and the principle of legitimate expectation).

-78 (BP).
-Retrospective tax legislation should ideally be banned completely.
+96 (BP).
+Retrospective tax legislation should ideally be banned completely. \

-79 (BP).
-Public consultation should precede the making of tax policy and tax law.
+97 (BP).
+Public consultation should precede the making of tax policy and tax law. \